 Benalla’s Sewerage System

-Benalla’s sewerage system was constructed in the 1930s.
+The Benalla Sewerage Authority was constituted in 1934, with the sewerage system constructed in the 1930s.
 We know the Benalla Sewerage Treatment Plant was in operation as far back as 1941.
-Thomas Putt managed the “sewerage farm” from 1941 to 1958, at which time there was the No 1 pumping station in operation at Shepparton Road and the No 2 pumping station in operation at Wedge Street.
+Thomas Putt managed what was known as the “sewerage farm” from 1941 to 1958.
+At this time there was the No 1 pumping station in operation at Shepparton Road and the No 2 pumping station in operation at Wedge Street.

 The Ovens Region Water Authority operated a lagoon wastewater treatment plant at Benalla, with the plant treating domestic sewerage and trade waste.
 In its first year of operation, Ovens Water adopted a strategy for the wastewater discharge policy, in line with the Environment Protection Authority’s State Environment Protection Policy.
 The policy for Benalla lead to the total reuse of Benalla’s wastewater on land.

-The Benalla wastewater treatment plant is located on Holdsworth Road, with the winter storage located on the Midland Highway.
-The treatment plant includes a fully mixed aerated lagoon, a maturation lagoon, a 320 megalitre winter storage.
+The Benalla Wastewater Treatment Plant is located on Holdsworth Road, with the winter storage located on the Midland Highway.
+The treatment plant includes a fully mixed aerated lagoon, a maturation lagoon and a 320 megalitre winter storage.
 Irrigation land includes 62 hectares using centre-pivot irrigation and 82 hectares using flood irrigation.

 The 320 megalitre winter storage was constructed by North East Water during the 2007-08 financial year at the Scholes Lane site.
 The storage reduces discharges from the site to the Broken River, with treated water discharged from the winter storage lagoon into a small wetland.
 The treated water then overflows from the wetland into the Broken River through an open channel.